Command-line interface¶

 Stop downloading an OCDS file after reading at least this many bytes.

-names as positional arguments to run specific spiders, instead of all spiders.
+Pass spider names as positional arguments to run specific spiders, instead of all spiders.

-option to limit the number of bytes downloaded.
-For example, you can set --max-bytes 10000
+If you’re using --package-pointer, it is recommended to use the --max-bytes option to limit the number of bytes downloaded.
+For example, you can set --max-bytes 10000, because package metadata tends to be located at the start of files.

 Note

-is ignored for ZIP and RAR files, which must be downloaded in full to be read.
+--max-bytes is ignored for ZIP and RAR files, which must be downloaded in full to be read.

-Get each publisher’s publication policy#
+Get each publisher’s publication policy¶

 scrapy pluck --package-pointer /publicationPolicy

-file, in which the second column is the spider’s name, and the first column is either:
+This writes a pluck-package-publicationPolicy.csv file, in which the second column is the spider’s name, and the first column is either:

 The value of the

-field in the packageAn error message, prefixed by
+publicationPolicyfield in the packageAn error message, prefixed by

-The reason for which the spider was closed, prefixed by
+error:The reason for which the spider was closed, prefixed by

 closed:

-Get the latest release date#
+Get the latest release date¶

 And truncate to the date component of the datetime: